 The different abrasives and polishes are graded using the measurement of grit which is a measurement of particles per inch.
 Grit for abrasives and polishes can range from 30 to 14,000.
 A “30 grit” abrasive means that it takes 30 particles placed in a straight line to equal one inch.
 The abrasives are harder than the rocks that you are tumbling and abrade the rocks and make them smaller and smoother.

 You start at a lower grit and move to higher grits for each tumbling step.
 Each step uses a finer grit that takes out the rougher surface (scratches) of the previous grit.
-The steps are repeated in a process that eventually smooths and shapes the rocks and brings them to a polish.
+The process repeats these steps until the rocks are smooth, take shape, and develop a polish.
 Here is an example of the process.

 1. 90 grit (optional)